 - 1 teaspoon salt

 - To make the pita, place the yeast, sugar and warm water in the bowl of a stand mixer with hook attachment.
-Let sit for 5-10 minutes until foamy (if it doesn't form, your yeast is dead or the water was the wrong temperature.)
+Let sit for 10 minutes until foamy (if it doesn't form, your yeast is dead or the water was the wrong temperature.)
 You can also make this by hand using a large bowl.

-- Add the oil and salt and gradually add 2½ cups flour with the mixer on low speed.
-Then turn the speed up to medium-high and mix for 6-8 minutes.
+- Add the oil and gradually add 2½ cups flour with the mixer on low speed.
+Then add the salt and turn the speed up to medium-high and mix for 6-8 minutes.
 Keep adding flour until dough is smooth and elastic and slightly sticky.
 Do not add too much flour.
 You can also knead by hand.

 - Clean out the bowl and place dough in the clean bowl coated with oil, cover with a towel or plastic wrap, and let rise in a warm spot for 2 hours, or until doubled in size.

-- When the dough is ready, divide the dough into 9 equal sized balls (or however many you like) and fatten into ½ inch thick discs.
+- When the dough is ready, divide the dough into 6 equal sized balls (or however many you like) and fatten into 1/2 inch thick discs.
 Place pitas on parchment paper, cover lightly, and let rise 30 more minutes.

-- Carefully flip the pitas over, spritz with a little water to help with steaming (optional) and carefully place on the hot baking sheet at least 1-inch apart on baking sheets, and bake for 5-6 minutes, until puffy and slightly brown.
+- Carefully flip the pitas over, spritz with a little water to help with steaming (optional) and carefully place on the hot baking sheet at least 1-inch apart.
+You will need to bake in batches.
+Bake for 5-6 minutes, until puffy and slightly brown.
 Do not overcook.
 Eat!
 Keeps in an airtight container for up to three days; reheat before serving.